-When it is switched on, the drive system can be activated by the application of force on the pedals.
+When it is switched on, the drive system can be activated by applying force to the pedals.
 There is a risk of a crash if the drive is activated unintentionally and the brake is not reached.

-- Never start the electric drive system, or switch it off immediately, if the brake cannot be reached safely and reliably. - ✓ A sufficiently charged battery has been inserted into the pedelec. - ✓ The battery is firmly positioned.
-The battery key has been removed.
+- ▶ Never start the electric drive system, or switch it off immediately, if the brake cannot be reached safely and reliably. - ✓ A sufficiently charged battery has been inserted into the pedelec. - ✓ Never place your feet on the pedals when switching on.
+If the pedals are moved when switching on, a system error is caused. - ✓ The battery is firmly in place.
+The key has been removed. - The system cannot be switched on while charging.